These are some of the most common biggest early dating mistakes.

 Look at these messages below and notice both the refusal of investment and the consequences.

-Collaborative, mutually beneficial relationships are the best ones, and she made it obvious she didn’t see it that way.
-In spite of her looks after this message I wasn’t keen on a stronger relationship with her.
+In spite of her good looks after this message I wasn’t keen on a stronger relationship with her.

 - She missed the chance of escalating mutual investment